Table of Contents

-It is very important for you to familiarize yourself with your state’s specific requirements and laws to help create a comprehensive and complete Lease/Rental Agreement.
-By familiarizing yourself with your state’s specific laws, you will better protect your future financial and legal interests, and possibly even save yourself from future litigation.
+It’s very important for you to familiarize yourself with Indiana’s specific requirements and laws to help create a comprehensive and complete lease agreement.
+By better understanding these laws, you can better protect your future financial and legal interests, and possibly even prevent future litigation.

 2. Indiana Residential Lease Agreement Sample PDF

 The sample lease agreement below describes a contract between “Landlord” Katie Harris and “Tenant” Jennifer Phillips.
 She agrees to rent a duplex in Indianapolis for $1,000 per month for a fixed term beginning on June 20, 2017 and ending on December 20, 2017.
 The tenant agrees to pay for all utilities and services for the premises.

 This is a good example of what provisions a simple lease agreement might contain, and how one should look in its final form.Indiana Lease-Rental Agreement

 3. Indiana Landlord and Tenant Laws